scipion-em/docs/docs/developer/writing-tests.rst

 ------------------

 Here’s a typical scenario for writing tests.
-We'll use cryosparc 2D classification test as example which from a Set of Particles classifies them into a set of classes
+We'll use cryosparc 2D classification test as example which from a set of particles classifies them into a set of classes.

 First you need to create a test file.
 Then import the BaseTest and DataSet classes, define the testing class that inherits from BaseTest, and lastly, write a